 The point of this page

-What Paytia does inside an insurance workflow
+What Paytia actually does in an insurance deployment

 How the platform is built

-One principle runs through all of it:
+One principle runs underneath all of it:

 Sensitive data belongs in one controlled environment, not scattered across six systems that each hold a partial view.